silverstripe/cwp/docs/en/01_Working_with_projects/10_Security.md

 password protected forms or information) then there are some configuration changes that must be made.

 By default all attempts to access secure pages will redirect the user to an SSL protected domain specific to that environment (e.g. mystack.cwp.govt.nz).
-This is in place in order to prevent users wishing to access the CMS having to log in for each individual domain, as well as the dependency on each domain having its own SSL certificate.
+This is in place to prevent users wishing to access the CMS having to log in for each individual domain, as well as the dependency on each domain having its own SSL certificate.